Methylphenidate

-Methylphenidate, sold under the brand name Ritalin and Concerta, among others, is a central nervous system (CNS) stimulant used in the treatment of attention deficit hyperactivity disorder (ADHD) and narcolepsy.
+Methylphenidate, sold under the brand names Ritalin and Concerta, (Note: Concerta is an extended-release formulation.) among others, is a central nervous system (CNS) stimulant used in the treatment of attention deficit hyperactivity disorder (ADHD) and narcolepsy.
 It may be taken by mouth or applied to the skin, and different formulations have varying durations of effect.
-For ADHD, the effectiveness of methylphenidate is comparable to atomoxetine but modestly lower than amphetamines, alleviating the executive functioning deficits of sustained attention, inhibition, working memory, reaction time, and emotional self-regulation.
+For ADHD, the effectiveness of methylphenidate is comparable to atomoxetine but modestly lower than amphetamine.
+However, methylphenidate is preferred as a first-line treatment in children, while amphetamine is preferred in adults.
+Methylphenidate reduces core ADHD symptoms and may do so in part by enhancing executive functions, such as working memory, sustained attention, and inhibitory control.

-Common adverse reactions of methylphenidate include: euphoria, dilated pupils, tachycardia, palpitations, headache, insomnia, anxiety, hyperhidrosis, weight loss, decreased appetite, dry mouth, nausea, and abdominal pain.
-Withdrawal symptoms may include: chills, depression, drowsiness, dysphoria, exhaustion, headache, irritability, lethargy, nightmares, restlessness, suicidal thoughts, and weakness.
+At therapeutic doses, methylphenidate increases alertness and concentration and reduces hyperactivity and impulsive behavior in people with ADHD.
+Common side effects include loss of appetite, weight loss, trouble sleeping, and small increases in heart rate and blood pressure.
+Long-term treatment in children has been associated with slightly slower growth.
+Methylphenidate can be misused; dependence and withdrawal are mainly reported with high-dose or non-medical use and are uncommon at therapeutic doses.

 Methylphenidate is believed to work by blocking the reuptake of dopamine and norepinephrine by neurons.
-It is a central nervous system (CNS) stimulant of the phenethylamine and piperidine classes.
+It is a CNS stimulant of the phenethylamine and piperidine classes.
 It is available as a generic medication.
 In 2023, it was the 50th most commonly prescribed medication in the United States, with more than 13 million prescriptions.